 Teradata custom restart allows a step to be restarted where the load stopped rather than being started from the beginning of the step.
 Teradata custom restart is available when loading from a SAS or other DBMS source that is not on the same server as the Teradata target.
-This might include a work table coming into the step.
 Custom restart is not available when Upsert is selected.